Yes, you can still buy a Pebble watch.

 The watch takes the features from the original, and improves on them.
 It sports for the fist time a color e-Ink screen, brighter LEDs, a coated stainless steel bezel, an improved silicone band and charging cable, as well as full Pebble Health app integration.
 The company has also included an onboard microphone for voice replies.
 If you are a swimmer – you will want to take note of the reduction in water resistance to 30 metres.

 The Pebble Time Steel is a stainless steel variant of the Pebble Time smartwatch, available in multiple finishes: silver, black or gold with either a Italian leather or steel band.

-The Pebble Time Round is also made of stainless steel and 2.5d gorilla glass, with five finishes, including the new rose gold for those that want a more refined look.
+The Pebble Time Round is also made of stainless steel and gorilla glass, with five finishes, including the new rose gold for those that want a more refined look.

-Pebble 2 brings back the Classic’s high contrast black and white e-Ink screen.
+Pebble 2 brought back the Classic’s high contrast black and white e-Ink screen.
 However, the new wearable is thinner, lighter and more aesthetically appealing than the original Pebble watch.
 At 31.7 grams, it is also 6.3 grams lighter.
 The screen, which is slightly smaller than on the predecessor device, is always on and looks sharp.

 The watch has enough battery life to last up to 7 days, depending on use of course.
 But in this sense, it compares very favorably to the competition, no doubt helped by the monochrome 144 x 168 pixel screen.

 Pebble has placed a bigger focus on fitness this time around.
 After all, fitness trackers dominate sales on the list of top watches and wearables.
 By doing this, the company has developed something that sits between a fitness tracker and a smartwatch.